mysterypaint/OpenLaMulana/README.md

 	- Execute the ``MidiLooper`` program
   - **Windows**: add both ``midicsv.exe`` and ``csvmidi.exe`` from [this archive](https://www.fourmilab.ch/webtools/midicsv/midicsv-1.1.tar.gz) to your ``PATH``, or put them in the working directory of MidiLooper
   	- The working directory would be ``OpenLaMulana/MIDILooper/bin/Debug/net7.0`` after compiling the project; Put all your MIDIs in the ``OpenLaMulana/MIDILooper/input/`` folder.)
-  - The modified .mid files should now be in ``/output/``, ready to copy to the main project
+  - The modified .mid files should now be in ``/output/``, ready to copy to the main project, in the ``/src/Content/music/`` directory.
+    - Please create the ``music`` directory if it does not already exist.

 - The .dls in the ``/music/`` folder must be converted to .sf2 format.
 This can be done with [Vienna](http://www.synthfont.com/Downloads.html)
 - Finally, you will also want to provide an ``Icon.ico`` and a 256x256 ``Icon.bmp``, which should go in the same directory as the .sln.